You’re going to DEVOUR my savory, crustless quiche lorraine!

 Check out the list below to get the scoop on additional delicious ways to make this dish with some variety!

+- Use A Muffin Pan.
 Oooh, this is one of my FAVE ways to serve my crustless quiche lorraine.
-There’s nothing cuter than adding the quiche filling into a muffin pan to make a crustless mini quiche!
+There’s nothing cuter than adding the quiche filling into a muffin pan like these egg muffins!

 - 1 Cup Heavy Cream